Should Designers Code

 In other words, what we can with our own knowledge and research abilities develop (individual technical actuality) is in almost all cases less than what one could practically do (overall technical potentiality); and that, then, is also less than what one could design (overall design potentiality).
 By requiring designers to code we don’t only end up limiting them to those technical potentialities—we effectively limit them even further, to technical actualities: their own, and probably at first very limited technical skillset.

 Although the basic idea, that designers who code would understand developers better and with that make the whole development process faster, is a nice and certainly tempting one, it’s easily just one more example of focus on the developer, improving the developer experience.
 Not focus on the user, not focus on the design(er), focus on the developer—indeed, that’s also where the question comes up most frequently.

 What I instead like, now, is to give designers all freedom in the world to design what they believe is most appropriate in the work in question.
 That’s what they’re specialized in, and why would anyone want to limit that.
 Developers may or may not then need to stretch to build whatever design they end up being asked to implement—and this stretching and any resulting friction, the friction that the “designers should code” side likes to reduce, is something I personally deem useful, and am indeed not worried about: Design and code will and must then all converge in a useful way, which is the task of communication as well as other parties involved in the process.

 Although an understanding of adjacent fields is always useful, designers “should,” in the normative, imperative sense of the word, not be able to develop.
 May—but not should.

 Thanks to two sum.cumo colleagues for contributing valuable last minute input in a related conversation.

-- On Performance Visions, or: Performance Optimization Is a Process
+- Next: On Visions for Performance, or: Performance Optimization Is a Process

 Looking for a way to comment?
 Comments have been disabled, unfortunately.